kranzuft/nodlim_old/_includes/html_sol/messline.md

-Here we've written a simple golang program in my HTML document.
-Clearly all the formatting has been removed, reinforcing what was said in the previous example.
+Here we've written a simple golang program in the HTML document, demonstrating what happens when several different types of indentation are used.
+The result is the formatting has been removed.
+Other elements are needed to present the code the way I set it out in the source code, as well as CSS if highlighted code is a concern.